-- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012 - 1.2 Words importing the masculine gender only shall include the feminine gender; words importing the singular shall import the plural and vice-versa. - 1.3 References in this Constitution to legislation include all amendments, replacements or re-enactments made and include all subordinate legislation made thereunder. - 1.4 Headings are for ease of reference only and are not to affect interpretation. - 1.5 All annexes and appendices referred to in this Constitution form part of it. - 1.6 References to paragraphs are to paragraphs in this Constitution save that where there is a reference to a paragraph in an annex or appendix to this Constitution it shall be a reference to a paragraph in that annex or appendix unless the contrary is expressly stated or the context otherwise so requires.
+- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the National Health Service Act 2006 as amended by the Health and Care Act 2022 - 1.2 References in this Constitution to legislation include all amendments, replacements or re-enactments made and include all subordinate legislation made thereunder. - 1.3 Headings are for ease of reference only and are not to affect interpretation. - 1.4 All annexes and appendices referred to in this Constitution form part of it. - 1.5 References to paragraphs are to paragraphs in this Constitution save that where there is a reference to a paragraph in an annex or appendix to this Constitution it shall be a reference to a paragraph in that annex or appendix unless the contrary is expressly stated or the context otherwise so requires.

-1.7 In this Constitution:
+1.6 In this Constitution: